Monday, 26 June 2023

 the plane and taxied on this runway into its

-to find this form like a poem within a poem.
+To find this form like a poem within a poem.

 NOTHING TO DECLARE